 Yes, butter is back.

-Tahini is an essential ingredient of any authentic hummus recipe.
+Make tahini is an essential ingredient of any authentic hummus recipe.
 It contains certain vital amino acids not found in the protein rich chickpeas.
 Without them vegetarians would become very ill.

 Hummus makes an excellent side dish for any salad, and once you have have the ingredients, you can whip it up in five minutes.
 You'll need cooked chickpeas, make tahini, parsley, garlic and olive oil.